Ginger Garlic Paste is an essential in any Indian and Asian kitchen.

 Ginger Garlic paste is the most important basic food item in any Indian kitchen.
 Everybody has it and everybody mostly makes it from scratch.

 At first, I would only use the aromatic fresh paste in Indian dishes but slowly it found it’s way in home cooked fusion dishes as well.
 Back in our Tandoori days, I was the ginger garlic maker.

 We would make big batches by grinding peeled ginger chunks and peeled fresh garlic pods into a fine paste.
 A kilogram would maybe last for a week.

-In India you can buy peeled garlic in bags, also there is a great choice of garlic and fresh ginger in the markets.
+At your local grocer you can buy peeled garlic in bags.
+There is a great choice of garlic and fresh ginger in the markets.
 I tend to buy local garlic since it’s very flavorful.

 When you make this ginger garlic paste, get super fresh young ginger.
 Just poke with your nail into the ginger and if some root juice comes out, you will know that the ginger is right.

 Ginger has a tendency to turn fibrous the older it gets.
 So older ginger roots turn dry and woody and those should not be blend into a paste or you ll end up with irritating strings.
 The fresher the ginger the better, no doubt!

 Since it’s not a very common paste in the Western world, I can imagine that homemade ginger garlic paste would make a nice attentive and useful little homemade gift for Asian food loving family members and friends.

 The version I am sharing today can be stored for a few weeks in the fridge without that it turns bad.